ruang-guru/playground/backend/performance-testing/README.md

 ### Grafana setting

-- use `http://km-prometheus:9090` for prometheus url
+- use `http://km-prometheus:9090` for prometheus URL
 - scrape interval set to 3s
 - create new panel and use this metric browser